Flavor Democracy Calls for Vector Like Leptons and Quarks: Introduction

-Crucially, the necessity of VLFs is not merely a bottom-up phenomenological convenience, namely FD; it is an explicit mathematical prediction of Grand Unified Theories (GUTs) based on the $E_{6}$ gauge group \cite{Gursey_E6}.
+Crucially, the necessity of VLFs is not merely a bottom-up phenomenological convenience, namely FD; it is an explicit mathematical prediction of Grand Unified Theory (GUT) based on the $E_{6}$ gauge group \cite{Gursey_E6}, which is strongly favored by superstring theory (see \cite{Hewett:1988xc} and references therein).
 The decomposition of the fundamental 27-dimensional representation of $E_{6}$ mandates the existence of one iso-singlet down-type quark and an iso-doublet of vector-like leptons (VLLs) per SM generation.
-Moreover, beyond structural elegance, VLFs offer robust resolutions to contemporary SM anomalies, including the Cabibbo Angle Anomaly (CAA), by modifying the tree-level couplings of the W and Z bosons to SM leptons \cite{Cabibbo_Anomaly}.
+Moreover, beyond structural elegance, vector-like leptons and quarks can provide solutions to some of the anomalies we encounter in particle physics \cite{crivellin2024anomalies}.

 Despite possessing equal phenomenological status, the experimental search landscape exhibits a profound and unjustified bias favoring vector-like quarks (VLQs) over vector-like leptons.
-The ATLAS and CMS collaborations have conducted extensive search campaigns for VLQs, setting stringent limits.
-In contrast, searches for VLLs remain severely restricted.
+The ATLAS and CMS collaborations have conducted extensive searches for VLQs, while searches for VLLs remain severely restricted.
 Historical bounds from the LEP L3 collaboration only excluded VLLs up to approximately 100 GeV \cite{L3_Search}.
-Modern LHC searches at $\sqrt{s}=13$ TeV have been narrowed almost entirely to third-generation partners (coupling to the tau lepton) \cite{ATLAS_VLL_Search, CMS_VLL_Search}, erroneously importing the hierarchical assumptions of the CKM matrix into the inherently anarchic lepton sector \cite{Baspehlivan_Why_2022}.
+Current LHC searches have been narrowed almost entirely to third-generation partners (coupled to the tau lepton) \cite{ATLAS_VLL_Search, CMS_VLL_Search}, erroneously importing the hierarchical assumptions of the CKM matrix into the inherently anarchic lepton sector \cite{Baspehlivan_Why_2022}.